-- Discuss individual children's development, interests, needs and relevant background information - Discuss strategies for teaching children from diverse cultural backgrounds including Aboriginal and Torres Strait Islander students (this can be hypothetical if they are not represented in the class). - Provide opportunities for the PST to scaffold learning with individual children, support small group work and support the planning/teaching of whole class lessons - Schedule a meeting with the PST by the end of the first week to discuss: - progress and establish goals for the following week - planning and preparation for week 2 three whole class lessons
+- Welcome student - Introduce Pre-service Teacher to children, families and staff - Discuss practicum expectations with PST and establish practicum goals - Discuss your planning and preparation for week 1 - Provide strategies to assist the Pre-service Teacher in establishing relationships with students and families and documenting observations - Provide prompts to encourage reflective - practices - Unpack weekly routines with PST including any specific class, year level, specialist and/or whole school events that may need to be considered when planning - Share current and prior planning documents, including assessment and reporting procedures - Discuss individual children's development, interests, needs and relevant background information - Discuss strategies for teaching children from diverse cultural backgrounds including Aboriginal and Torres Strait Islander students (this can be hypothetical if they are not represented in the class) - Provide opportunities for the PST to scaffold - learning with individual children, support small group work and support the planning/teaching of whole class lessons. - Support and guide the planning and development of lessons; help to interpret observations, share knowledge, question PST's intentions and discuss ideas. - Provide ongoing feedback on PST's written - observations - Schedule a meeting with the PST by the end of the first week to discuss progress and establish goals for the following week